Supercolony-net/openbrush-contracts/examples/timelock-controller/README.md

 impl TimelockController for TimelockStruct {}
 ```

-5. Now you only need to define constructor and your basic version of `TimelockController` contract is ready.
+5. Define constructor and your basic version of `TimelockController` contract is ready.

 ```rust
 impl TimelockStruct {